HomeTop HeadlinesPopular Actor Shares He's in Last Stages of Life

 Popular Actor Shares He’s in Last Stages of Life

-A rising actor from Northern Ireland has disclosed that he is nearing the end of his life after a four-year fight with skin cancer that has reached his liver and lungs.
+A rising actor from Northern Ireland has disclosed that he is nearing the end of his life after a four-year fight with skin cancer that has spread to his liver and lungs.

 Finnian Garbutt, 28, widely recognized for portraying Police Constable Ryan Power on the BBC drama “Hope Street,” announced the heartbreaking update to his followers on social media on March 1, 2026.
 Recent imaging revealed that his melanoma had advanced quickly throughout his body.